Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

-Also, sensory stimulations are harmful to them because they are not able to consciously react to them.
+Also, sensory stimulations are harmful to them because they can’t consciously react to them.

 Lastly, they can’t fully understand that objects on the screen are not real.